We are currently experiencing a high level of calls

 • I claim Universal Credit.
 Is there anything I need to do?

-You will need to update your journal to inform Universal Credit of the new rent amount after 1st April 2024.
+Yes.
+You will need to update your journal to inform Universal Credit of the new rent amount after 7th April 2025.
 Universal Credit cannot accept this information in advance.

 If you think you may have difficulty in paying your rent at any time, support is available.
 Please click here to access our latest advice and support.